 Q: How long does cataract surgery take?

-A: Cataract surgery typically takes only 10-15 minutes, but you should plan on being at the surgery center for about 2 hours to include preoperative preparations and post-op instructions.
+A: Cataract surgery typically takes only 10-15 minutes, but you should plan on being at the surgery center for about 2-3 hours to include preoperative preparation and post-op instruction.

 Q: How long is the recovery time?